enzo-project/enzo-e/getting_started.rst

 1. Specify machine
 ------------------

-Before compiling Enzo-P/Cello, you first have to define which set of available machine-dependent configuration settings to use via the ``CELLO_ARCH`` environment variable.
+Before compiling Enzo-E / Cello, you first have to define which set of available machine-dependent configuration settings to use via the ``CELLO_ARCH`` environment variable.
 Some examples include the
 following: